PeerJ/pdfjs-bundle/README.md

 ## Updating

-Run `bower install pdfjs-dist` somewhere else, copy pdf.js and pdf.worker.js into Resources/public/js, commit them to this repository and create a new release.
+When there is a new PDF.js release, `bower install pdfjs-dist` somewhere else, copy pdf.js and pdf.worker.js into Resources/public/js, commit them to this repository and create a new release.